At the Immigrant's Table

 making cheesecake bottoms in pans

-Start by preheating the oven to 350F.
-Line the bottom of a 9-inch springform pan with parchment paper, and grease the sides.
+Start by preheating the oven and line the springform pan with parchment paper, and grease the sides.

 making cheesecake batter in bowl